swalker-sada/anthos-practice/platform_admins/docs/test-harness.md

 ## Observing the pipeline

 1. Check out the status of the pipeline using the link below.
+Based on the current setup of the pipeline, it can take upwards of 45-60 minutes to complete due to dependencies.

     ```bash
     echo -e "https://gitlab.endpoints.${GOOGLE_PROJECT}.cloud.goog/test-harness/test-harness/-/pipelines"